 |

-Designed for Educators Serving Grades 6-12: Classroom Teachers, Reading Specialists, School Librarians/Media Specialists, Public Librarians, Library Aides, Title I Staff Members, Administrators, and Parents
+Designed for Educators Serving Grades 6-12: Classroom Teachers, Reading Specialists, School Librarians/Media Specialists, Public Librarians, Library Aides, Title I Staff, Administrators, and Parents

 - An exciting day packed with books that have won awards, books to fit your curriculum, books that celebrate diversity, and much, much more